The Garden of Sacred songs

 by Kyoka Tsukamoto

-Seven years after a feature-length essay film, Kyoka Tsukamoto brings a new creation, a multimedia installation project supported by the Canada Council for the Arts; a 80 min. art film with 15 pieces of contemporary music that she accumulated over the years with the scenes she shot over many months in 2024-2025.
+Seven years after a feature-length essay film, “My Dearest Sister,” Kyoka Tsukamoto brings a new creation, a multimedia installation project supported by the Canada Council for the Arts; an art film with 15 pieces of contemporary music that she accumulated over the years.

-An initial cine-concert event at le Gesù with invited musicians at the festival Nuit blanche à Montréal attracted more than 3400 visitors.
-The characteristics of the church, a large echo and reverb inherently “immersive”, was the point of departure for the new creation; 3D sound design using Dolby Atmos technology will make a modern meditative space at a gallery, a museum and theaters.
+An initial cine-concert event at le Gesù with invited musicians at the festival Nuit blanche à Montréal attracted more than 3400 visitors on March 1st 2025.
+The characteristics of the church, a large echo and reverb inherently “immersive”, was the point of departure for the new creation; 3D sound design using Dolby Atmos technology will make a modern meditative space at a gallery, a museum and theaters in the Spring 2026!

 Theme song demo